2024

 Contents

-1. Integration in the University - personal, social and academic factors.
+1. Integration at university - personal, social and academic factors.

-5. Cognitive and metacognitive strategies of study and learning.
+7. Cognitive and metacognitive study and learning strategies.

 Teaching Methods